Palveen20/Azure-AD_OnPrem-Lab/README.md

 ## Step 7: Login to Client-1 as the original local admin and join it to the domain  (Computer will restart)

-   - Right click the start menu > click system > click rename this pc advanced
-   - Under the computer name tab, click on "Change"
+Log into Client-1 as the local admin.
+Right-click Start Menu → System → Rename this PC (Advanced).
+Under Computer Name, click Change.
-   - Join it to the domain "mydomain.com"
+Join it to the domain "mydomain.com"

 <img width="825" height="552" alt="Screenshot 2025-09-06 105051" src="https://github.com/user-attachments/assets/6bcc6533-ec89-4d80-b10c-b2568baeb5d4" />